 - This has to be signed and returned along with other documents such as your bank statements, IDs, references, etc., for verification purposes.
 Usually, these documents are prepped and readied well before the loan application is submitted to the bank or lender.

 - The processor reviews all verifying documents and requests for missing or any additional documents from the borrower if need be.

 - Upon completion, the documents are then submitted to the underwriter.

 - The underwriter will send a Conditions List of additional missing items or documents to the buyer.

 - Once the buyer completes the needed items on the list, it’s sent back to the lender for final approval.
 A closing date is then set.

 The entire FHA application & closing process here in Florida takes about 3 weeks to a month to complete.
-Gainesville and Ocala home buyers that want to start their FHA loan application should call us at ph: 800-743-7556 or submit the quick Info Request Form on the right side of this page.
-Mobile users will find the Info Request Form here.
+Gainesville and Ocala home buyers that want to start their FHA loan application should call us at ph: 800-743-7556 or submit the quick Info Request Form on this page.